Why you should always buy Reddit downvotes with your upvotesMrContent

 - It will also get more positive comments.

 We will upvote your answers while downvoting competing ones to help you surpass them without visible proof for the visitors (because upvotes are public and downvotes are not).
 The more answers you have in front of yours and the more upvoted they are, the more downvotes you should buy.
 Even more than upvotes!
-They’re actually two times cheaper.
+They’re also half the price!

-Ranking answers this way helps their chance of remaining the top answer longer and it doesn’t raise the same suspicion as getting 50 upvotes in a few days.
+Ranking answers this way helps their chance of remaining at the top for longer, and it doesn’t raise the same suspicion that comes with getting 50 upvotes in a few days (which will also be less effective in getting you the top position).